mvolkmann/blog/src/prolog.md

 Another example is the addition of a custom dict type.
 It is very easy to write code that runs in SWI-Prolog, but does not run in other Prolog implementations.
+In addition, some code that is valid according to the ISO standard does not run in SWI-Prolog.
 For a detailed take on this issue, see {% aTargetBlank "https://www.youtube.com/watch?v=kGQNeeRp4sM", "Preparing Prolog" %}.